matplotlib/matplotlib/doc/api/api_changes/2017-05-19-resolution_polar_axes.rst

 ```````````````````````````````````````

 The kwarg `resolution` of `matplotlib.projections.polar.PolarAxes` has been
 removed.
-It has triggered a warning of being with no effect which acted as the
+It has triggered a deprecation warning of being with no effect
-deprecation warning as well.
+beyond version `0.98.x`.